About us

 Dear Ladies and Gentlemen, dear Colleagues and Friends,

-Once again, the Swiss Society of Radiology (SGR-SSR) and its associated societies (SGPR-SSRP, SSVIR, SSER, SSSR), as well as the SGNM-SSMN (Swiss Society of Nuclear Medicine),and SVMTR-ASTRM (Swiss Association of Radiographers) are working with great dedication to develop an attractive 3-day programme, with common educational and scientific sessions, many exciting lectures covering the entire spectrum of diagnostic and interventional radiology with renowned national and international speakers, as well as more dedicated sessions for each speciality.
+The Swiss Society of Radiology (SGR-SSR) and its associated societies (SGPR-SSRP, SSVIR, SSER, SSSR, SSRMP), as well as the SVMTR-ASTRM (Swiss Association of Radiographers) and the SGNM-SSMN (Swiss Society of Nuclear Medicine)are working with great dedication to develop an attractive 3-day programme, with common educational and scientific sessions, many exciting lectures covering the entire spectrum of diagnostic and interventional radiology with renowned national and international speakers, as well as more dedicated sessions for each subspeciality.

-We all very much hope that the most important aspect of our congress, namely the conviviality of the exchange between colleagues will be able to flourish even more in 2023.
-We are also looking forward to a wonderful society evening at the Schatzalp to network and connect with our colleagues as well as new people while enjoying a magnificent view and some great surprises!
+We all very much hope that the most important aspect of our congress, namely the conviviality of the exchange between colleagues will be able to flourish even more in 2024.
+We are also looking forward to a wonderful society evening to network and connect with our colleagues as well as new people while enjoying a magnificent dinner and party!

 Sincerely yours,